-Getting around in Amsterdam is easy thanks to its extensive public transport system consisting of buses, trams, trains and a metro.
+Getting around in Amsterdam is easy thanks to its extensive public transport system, including buses, trams, trains, and a metro network.
+Whether you’re visiting or planning a longer stay, you’ll find plenty of options to get where you need to go.

 Public transport in Amsterdam